Fishing-HotSpot/fishing-hotspots/README.md

 ### Brian Kimbrow

 This project was great.
 I had the opportunity to work with my teammates and we were able to accomplish our goals and more.
-I think having a team and working through difficult tasks is amazing because everyone had to the opportunity to explore how we all think firm a technical standpoint.
+I Look forward to whats next.

 ### Andrea Malone